 Sakkara, along with Memphis, served as one of Egypt’s first capitals.
 We visited the ancient Mastaba of Mereruka and the Pyramid Tomb of King Teti.
 The amount of detail in these reliefs in this tomb are fascinating.
 You will understand not just the life of Mereruka but also so much about Egyptian habits and day-to-day living, all via carvings on a wall.
 We were lucky enough to have a guide who could point out small details we might have missed.
 It was a great start to our journey through the immense burial site.

-Sakkara is also home to the Step Pyramid of Djoser, which is considered to be the first pyramid of Egypt.
-We were able to descend down the tunnel that leads to an ancient tomb, filled with colorful hieroglyphics and ancient carvings.
+Sakkara is also home to the Step Pyramid of Djoser, considered to be the first pyramid of Egypt.
+We descended down the tunnel that leads to an ancient tomb, filled with colorful hieroglyphics and ancient carvings.
 This was definitely one of the highlights of the entire trip.

 After the Pyramids, we made a quick stop at the Solar Boat Museum to see a cedar vessel thought to be more than 4,500 years old.

 One of my favorite days of the trip: the religious day.
 We had the chance to visit mosques, churches and temples of Islamic and Coptic Cairo.
 First stop was the Citadel, a beautiful, old mosque.
-After touring inside we had a breathtaking view of Cairo and pyramids on the far horizon.
-It was a great start to what ended up being a great, educational day.
+After touring inside, we enjoyed a breathtaking view of Cairo and pyramids on the far horizon.
+It was a great start to what ended up being a memorable, educational day.